-Sign ups- Merit Badge sign ups will be required this year through Black Pug and will begin on April 1st.
+Sign ups- Merit Badge sign ups will be required this year through Black Pug and will begin on April 6th.
 A unit leader should log each Scout's merit badge choices into our online system or individual scouts and their parents have the opportunity to register for merit badges as well.
 The earlier you are the better, all badges have a maximum capacity.
 The parent portal must be enabled by a unit leader in order for parents of Scouts to register them for merit badges.

-Partials- Scouts that will need to miss merit badge class time due to a troop trip, their involvement in the Order of the Arrow, or for any circumstance should schedule a makeup session with their counselor as soon as possible.
+Partials- Scouts that will need to miss merit badge class time due to a troop trip or for any circumstance should schedule a makeup session with their counselor as soon as possible.
 It is imperative that Scouts make arrangements with their Scoutmaster and merit badge counselor in order to complete the merit badge.